nikcleju/SDP_Course/Labs/L08_FiniteLengthEffects_Octave.md

 3. Display the poles and zeros of in each of the three cases above, using `zplane()`

-3. Evaluate the effect of quantization considering the **parallel implementation** of the filter:
+3. Evaluate the effect of quantization considering the **parallel implementation** and the **series implementation** of the filter:
-    - Compute the coefficients for the parallel implementation using the function `rpfd()` provided in the lab files
-    - Use the provided function `qfr()` to compute the frequency response with quantized coefficients, in parallel implementation.
+    - Use the provided function `qfr()` to compute the frequency response with quantized coefficients, in parallel / series implementation.
       Read inside the function `qfr()` to see how the input and output arguments.
     - Plot the transfer functions in three cases:
         - coefficients not quantized (maximum precision)